Judiciary of Pennsylvania: Judges

 The Pennsylvania Supreme Court justices are elected to ten year terms.
 Supreme Court judicial candidates may run on party tickets.
 After the ten-year term expires, a statewide YES/NO vote for retention is conducted.
 Judges retained by the voters serve another ten-year term.
 If the judge is not retained, the Governor—subject to the approval of the State Senate—appoints a temporary replacement until a special election can be held.

 Judicial candidates may now express political viewpoints as long as they do not "commit or appear to commit the candidate with respect to cases, controversies or issues that are likely to come before the court."

-Justices must step down from the Supreme Court when they reach the age of 70, although they may continue to serve part-time as "senior justices" on panels of the Commonwealth's lower appellate courts until they reach 78, the age of mandatory retirement.
+Justices and all other judges must step down from the bench at the end of the year in which they turn 75, although they may continue to serve part-time as "senior justices" on panels of the Commonwealth's lower appellate courts until they reach 78, the age of mandatory retirement.

 Judges of the courts of common pleas are elected to 10-year terms.
 Philadelphia Municipal Court judges must be lawyers.
 Judges of the Courts of Common Pleas may serve as part-time senior judges upon retirement.
 The compensation of senior judges is $545 per day.

-As of January 1, 2015, the annual salary of a justice of the Supreme Court is $203,409.
-The annual salary of the Chief Justice of the Supreme Court is $209,329.
-The annual salary of a judge of the Commonwealth Court is $191,926.
-The annual salary of the President Judge of the Commonwealth Court is $197,844.
-The annual salary of a judge of the Court of Common Pleas is $176,572.
-The annual salary of the President Judges of the Court of Common Pleas varies based on where the court is located and ranges from $177,342 to $180,124.
-The annual salary of a judge of the Superior Court is $191,926.
-The annual salary of the President Judge of the Superior Court is $197,844.
-The annual salary of a magisterial district judge is $88,290.
-The annual salary of a judge of the Philadelphia Municipal Court is $172,486.
-The annual salary of the President Judge of the Philadelphia Municipal Court is $175,151.
-The annual salary of a judge of the Philadelphia Traffic Court is $92,788.
+As of January 1, 2024, judicial annual salaries are: Justice of the Supreme Court, $253,361; Chief Justice of the Supreme Court, $260,734; Judge of the Commonwealth Court, $239,059; President Judge of the Commonwealth Court, $246,428; Judge of the Court of Common Pleas, $219,933; President Judge and/or Administrative Judge of the Court of Common Pleas, varying based on where the court is located, ranges from $220,892 to $223,618; Judge of the Superior Court, $239,059; President Judge of the Superior Court, $246,428; Magisterial District Judge, $109,973; Judge of the Philadelphia Municipal Court, $214,844; President Judge of the Philadelphia Municipal Court, $218,163; and Senior Judges, $683 per day.